Brunch & Batter

 Jump to Recipe Print Recipe

-Cinnamon Sweet Cream Pancakes are a delicious variation of traditional pancakes that incorporate heavy cream or whipping cream into the batter, resulting in a richer and creamier texture than their buttermilk counterparts.
-Heavy cream, which is a type of cream that contains a higher fat content than regular milk, gives these pancakes a sweet twist.
+Cinnamon Sweet Cream Pancakes are a delicious variation of traditional pancakes that incorporate heavy cream or whipping cream into the batter, resulting in a rich and creamy texture.
+It's a fun way to mix up your usual buttermilk or milk routine!

-A stack of pancakes with whipped cream and sprinkles on top on a grey surface.
+A stack of cinnamon pancakes with whipped cream on top on a white board.

 Buttermilk is usually the star ingredient in many of my breakfast recipes, like these chai pancakes or my buttermilk quick bread.
-While buttermilk adds a bit of tang to recipes, sweet cream gives these pancakes a rich and decadent taste.
+While buttermilk adds a bit of tang to recipes, sweet cream gives these pancakes a richer taste (thanks to its higher fat content).

 These heavy cream pancakes are based on the popular "Sweet Cream" boxed pancake mix from Krusteaz.
-If you're a fan of the beloved prepared pancake mix, then you will love this homemade version made with the addition of warm cinnamon flavor.
+If you're a fan of the beloved prepared pancake mix, then you'll love this homemade version made with the addition of warm cinnamon flavor.

-Bonus, you can use the leftover heavy cream to make a delicious whipped cream to top these yummy fluffy pancakes!
+Bonus, you can use the leftover heavy cream to make a delicious cinnamon whipped cream to top these irresistible fluffy pancakes!

 Jump to: